ITU-BDSA23-GROUP8/Chirp/docs/report.md

 		dotnet test

-4. **Expected result *2nd Part*** should look alike, with 3 passed tests.: (OBS: You may have to manually press green button 'Authorize' at one point)
+4. **Expected result *2nd Part*** should look alike, with 3 passed tests.: (OBS: You may have to manually press green button 'Authorize' at one point during the testing).

 ## Ethics
 --